-- Using a Bluetooth device on a Samsung Galaxy SIII may cause distorted ringtone and distorted call audio. - If a user disconnects and reconnects the Bluetooth Headset during a Jabber call, then the user cannot hear Audio.
-This limitation is applicable for Smartphones with versions earlier to Android 5.0 OS. - In Sony Z4 / LG G4 /Devices with OS Android 6.0, when a user makes a Cisco Jabber call and connects the Bluetooth headset, then the users on that call might not hear audio.
-The workaround for this issue is to switch audio output device to speaker, then switch back to Bluetooth.
-Or connect Bluetooth headset before making a Cisco Jabber call.
+- Using a Bluetooth device on a Samsung Galaxy SIII may cause distorted ringtone and distorted call audio. - If a user disconnects and reconnects the Bluetooth Headset during a Jabber call, then the user can't hear the audio.
+This limitation applies to Smartphones with versions earlier to Android 5.0 OS. - In Sony Z4 / LG G4 /Devices with OS Android 6.0, users can experience audio loss when switching to a Bluetooth headset after starting a Jabber call.
+As a workaround, switch the audio output to a speaker and then switch back to Bluetooth.
+Or connect the Bluetooth headset before making a Cisco Jabber call.